raunelgarcia/front-end-framework/README.md

 - AppVersion:
     - Description: Represent the version of the app installed in SauceLabs specified in "AppIdentifier".
 If left blank, the default value is `latest`, which means it will run the latest version of the app.
 You can also specify the version if wanted.
-It will only work while working with SauceLabs.
+This variable will be validated with a test execution on SauceLabs only.
 - Udid:
     - Description: Represent the unique device identifier (UDID) of the device being tested for mobile testing.It can be obtained running on terminal `adb devices`.
 Must be provided with valid values for the